| A village schoolmaster is not unaccustomed to door-rappings;

 decided to commission another explorer to search the

+tropical jungles of the Orient.
 This brings me then to the first meeting of Edison,

 when he set forth substantially as follows, as I remember